-- Basic understanding of Universal Immunization Program (UIP) which includes, current immunization schedule, current vaccines and their doses, routes of vaccine administration, common side effects, Adverse Events Following Immunization (AEFI) and general precautions to be taken at the time of vaccination. - Planning of immunization services: Basic understanding of the steps involved in a bottom-up approach of developing an appropriate micro plan from sub-centre to district level, alternate vaccine delivery, role of supervision and monitoring in achieving high immunization coverage and understanding the concept of supportive supervision. - Cold chain management, including the importance of maintaining cold chain, understanding of basic equipments at block and district level, importance of preventive maintenance, vaccine management and storage practices at various levels. - Injection safety and waste disposal including immunization waste management and current practices observed in the field. - Documentation: Understanding of various records such as vaccine stock and distribution registers at block level. - Organizing and managing field visits and meetings with district and block level officials. - I also conducted trainings, which improved my technical and practical knowledge about immunization and also helped me to develop my communication skills.
-I also learnt to speak and understand "Bundelkhandi".
+- Basic understanding of Universal Immunization Program (UIP) which includes, current immunization schedule, current vaccines and their doses, routes of vaccine administration, common side effects, Adverse Events Following Immunization (AEFI) and general precautions to be taken at the time of vaccination. - Planning of immunization services: Basic understanding of the steps involved in a bottom-up approach of developing an appropriate micro plan from sub-centre to district level, alternate vaccine delivery, role of supervision and monitoring in achieving high immunization coverage and understanding the concept of supportive supervision. - Cold chain management, including the importance of maintaining cold chain, understanding of basic equipments at block and district level, importance of preventive maintenance, vaccine management and storage practices at various levels. - Injection safety and waste disposal including immunization waste management and current practices observed in the field. - Documentation: Understanding of various records such as vaccine stock and distribution registers at block level. - Organizing and managing field visits and meetings with district and block level officials. - I also conducted trainings, which improved my technical and practical knowledge about immunisation and also helped me to develop my communication skills

-DISSERTATION ON "EVALUATION OF ROUTINE IMMUNIZATION PROGRAM IN A DISTRICT OF MADHYA PRADESH"
+DISSERTATION ON "EVALUATION OF ROUTINE IMMUNIZATION PROGRAM IN A DISTRICT OF KARNATAKA"